kalebheitzman/jquery-countdown/readme.md

 $('#countdown').countdown();
 ````

-Advanced: Use the countdown() method on a div and pass a schedule of events
+Advanced: Use the countdown() method on a div and pass a repeating schedule of events

 ````
 <div id="countdown"></div>